How often will I have composition lessons?

 Additionally, several of our former composition students started musical organizations after graduation.
 In particular, they created Access Contemporary Music, Anaphora Ensemble, Chicago Composers Orchestra, Singers on New Ground, and the Heisenberg Uncertainty Players.

 Can I take classes outside of the Music Conservatory?

 Undergraduate students are required to take 15 credit hours of non-music, academic electives.
 Graduate students don’t have this requirement, but can take courses if they desire; however, these classes won’t count towards their degree program.

 I'd like to use the Electro-Acoustic Studios to compose works.
 Do new students have access to the Studios right away, or do they need to take a class first?

 If you are a composition major, then you will have access to the Electro-Acoustic Studios right away.
 However, if you don't already have prior experience in electro-acoustic music, then you will need to first take the Electro-Acoustic Music sequence, which is offered every other year.

-Students interested in the M.M. in Composition may be interested in applying for any of nine half-assistantships available at CCPA.
-The half-assistantship includes 50% tuition coverage, as well as an annual stipend of $2500.
+Students interested in the M.M. in Composition may be interested in applying for any of nine assistantships available at CCPA.
+The assistantship includes 80% tuition coverage.
 Assistantships are awarded for one year; graduate assistants will be evaluated at the end of the first year and may be invited to return with the approval of the faculty.
 Assistantship areas include Composition (1), Music Theory (3), Musicology (1), Choir (1), Orchestra (2), and Collaborative Piano (1).

 Graduate Music Assistantship Application Information